 Research by Hosting tribunal shows the importance of 1s delay in website loading.

-Every professional website we ever worked on, we make sure it loads fast.
-This not only adds to the professionalism, but also affects overall website performance on search engines.
+For every professional website we ever worked on, we make sure it loads fast.
+This not only adds to the professionalism but also affects overall website performance on search engines.

 Here, you need to be vigilant, any rogue plug-in would reduce your website speed.
 Nonetheless, a perfect blend is what everyone should aim for.